MannyASM/Herc-TK4/README.md

 - this is the job run results

 HELLOW_Listing
+- JASMCLG uses IFOX00 to assemble HELLOW
-- JASMCLG assembled HELLOW with a couple options, one of them being LIST
+- one of the PARM options is LIST
-- LIST generate this file
+- LIST generates this file via the SYSPRINT DD name
+- The program listing is piped into DSN=HERC01.TEST.LIST for further observation